De Verraders: Season one (2021)

 The first episode of season one aired on 13 March 2021.

 Season two (2022)

 The first episode of season two aired on 1 April 2022.

 Season three (2023)

 The first episode of season three aired on 3 March 2023.

+Season four (2024)

+The first episode of season four aired on 16 February 2024.

+Season five (2025)

+The first episode of season five aired on 9 May 2025.

 Videoland

 Season one (2021–22)

 In December 2021 and January 2022, Art Rooijakkers presented a season of De Verraders which aired on Videoland.
 This season of the show was filmed at De Havixhorst in De Schiphorst, Meppel, Netherlands.

 Halloween (2022)

-In October 2022, a Halloween season of the show aired on Videoland and was presented by season two contestant Frank Evenblij.
+In October 2022, a Halloween season of the show was aired on Videoland and was presented by season two contestant Frank Evenblij.